piotrek1555/Azure-Fundamentals-Workshops/Instructions/Create-a-basic-virtual-machine.md

     In default configuration, this virtual machine will get a `public IP address` for accessing this VM over the internet, but by default access from outside the virtual network or the internet is not permitted.
 Adding inbound port rules here is an easy way for us to permit network access into this virtual machine by specifying which inbound ports we want to open up.
 Selecting an inbound port here will add a rule to the `network security group`, permitting access from any IP address on the specified port.

     Since this is a Windows virtual machine and we want to access it remotely, we will open up RDP on port 3389.
-This will allow RDP access into this virtual machine on that port from any IP address.
+This will allow RDP access into this virtual machine on that port from any IP address, and also we will open port 80 for HTTP, it will allow us to browse from browser by our IP Address.

 4. Leave the remaining values on the defaults and then click the Review + create button at the bottom of the page.